 ChatGPT (Generative Pre-trained Transformer in case you were wondering) is not the only show in town.
 There are a myriad of other AI tools available, which can perform tasks such as creating art, videos, text speech, social media content, voice-to-text generation or sales engagement.
 These tools aren’t just a new way for students to dodge essay writing, they have real-world business applications which have already made significant changes to that world.

-The functionality of this type of AI tool is not new.
+The functionality of this type of generative AI tool is not new.
 Businesses have built models around providing the kind of insights ChatGPT can provide, but thanks to developer, OpenAI, that technology is now in our hands, for free.

-What marks ChatGPT out from most AI tools that have come before it is, it’s remarkably good.
+What marks ChatGPT out from most generative AI tools that have come before it is, it’s remarkably good.
 It still requires a certain level of training, but unlike previous iterations, the bulk of the work has been done for us using huge amounts of data from books, articles and websites.
 This means that rather than needing to be led to the right answers through learning and precise questioning and other inputs, much of this ‘learning’ has already been done.
 It should already know the answer to your question, before you ask it.

 The version released in November 2022 was by far the most sophisticated yet, which is largely why it garnered so much publicity.
 For many it foreshadowed the shape of AI to come and was viewed with amazement and no small measure of suspicion.

 Rightly so.
 Because it learns from published content on the internet, not all that information will be correct, factually or politically.
 For this reason, many urge caution when dealing with ChatGPT, or its close relatives, Bard or Bing Chat for example.
 In its current format it cannot be relied on to generate any text with 100% accuracy… but it’s getting there.